b13/magnets/README.md

       page.10.value = You are from france
     [global]

+The condition is also available in site configurations.

 ## License

 Just as TYPO3 Core, this is an extension for TYPO3 and also licensed under GPL2+.